-- Bespoke pillar includes Political & allied perils, Aircraft finance ("AFIC"), Credit & Surety, Title and E Cat products which are reported in the Credit & political risk and Bespoke other lines of business in the table below. - Specialty pillar includes aviation and aerospace, energy, marine, and property lines of business. - Reinsurance pillar includes natural catastrophe reinsurance, property retrocession and composite/multi class business reported as property reinsurance, property retrocession and whole account reinsurance lines of business in the table below. - Partnership income pillar fee income and flexible capital management through the Group's Pinewalk MGA platform, quota shares with rated parties, Socium Re sidecar and other third party capital structures that provide fee and profit commission while enhancing capacity.
+- Bespoke pillar Includes Political & Allied perils, Aircraft Finance, Credit & Surety, Title, Product Recall and E Cat products which are reported in the Credit & Political risk and Bespoke other lines of business in the table below. - Specialty pillar Includes Aviation and Aerospace, Energy, Marine, and Property lines of business. - Reinsurance pillar Includes property reinsurance, property retrocession, specialty reinsurance and whole account/multi-class reinsurance lines of business in the table below. - Partnership income pillar Fee income and flexible capital management through the Group's Pinewalk MGA platform, quota shares with rated parties, Socium Re sidecar and other third-party capital structures that provide fee and profit commission while enhancing capacity.

 Insureds are located mainly in the EEA and the USA, with underwriting exposures worldwide.
-All business is underwritten in the United Kingdom or Bermuda, and in Dublin from 1 January 2019.
+All business is underwritten in the United Kingdom or Bermuda, and in Ireland from 1 January 2019.